 FREQUENTLY ASKED QUESTIONS

-Bring all your training and competition implements, spikes, training shoes, and training apparel.
+Bring your training and competition spikes, training shoes, and training apparel.
 Pole vaulters must bring their own poles.
+Be prepared to workout twice a day.
+Temperatures are chilly in the mornings so make sure you have extra layers.

-Overnight Campers: also remember to bring toiletries and a towel.
+Overnight Campers: Remember to bring toiletries and a towel.
 Bedding will be provided.

 Q: What skill level is the camp designed for?

-Our campers come to camp with a full spectrum of experience and skill levels.
+Our campers come with a full spectrum of experience and skill levels.
 From the very first session, our talented staff will identify the needs and goals for each camper -- from beginner to expert, and provide a camp experience ideal for each one.
+Training sessions are designed in small groups so coaches and counselors have more opportunity for one-on-one interaction with the campers.

 Q: Will the campers need to bring money?